alibenmessaoud/examples/gateway/README_MULTIVM.markdown

-## Multi JVM ##
+## Nimble on Multi JVMs ##

-This example launches several nimble instances and installs components in each using slp and essence rmi for the remote discovery/communication
+This version of the example launches several nimble instances and installs the required services via posh scripts.

     $0 $fabric/bin/posh
     $1 $fabric/bin/posh